code-312/rescue-chicago/README.md

 Add a DATABASE_URL with your updated username, password and database name to your .env file.
 The DATABASE_URL line in your .env file should look like this with your details instead.
 > DATABASE_URL=postgresql://username_goes_here:password_goes_here@localhost/app_name_here

-Once that's done you can follow the Data Getter & Setter guide up above.
-In the Data Putter, you will need to set the uri variable to DATABASE_URL instead of HEROKU_URL.
+Once that's done you can follow the guide up above.
 I recommend using [TablePlus](https://tableplus.com/) or [Postbird](https://github.com/Paxa/postbird) to view the data.

 ## What's next
 ✅ Expand dataset to other major metro areas in the US.

 ✅ Add other fields from Petfinder.

 Adoptability Rating -  Train regression model to predict LOS.

+Compare Organizations and their length of stay.

 Expand to other pets.

 ## Conclusion and Contributions